What is Commitment Without Entanglement?

 Thanks to technology, virtual sexual connections are easier than ever.
 We no longer have to stick with just words on a screen (though that can be fun, too.)
 We can now trade pictures, video chat, and even control a lover’s sex toy over tens or hundreds or thousands of miles.

 It’s been hard to be a slut over the last year.
-So many of the things I love, from regular dates with my secondary partner to outings to sex clubs and dungeons, have been impossible.
+So many of the things I love, from regular dates with my non-nesting partner to outings to sex clubs and dungeons, have been impossible.

 (Yes, I know perspective is important and not being able to slut it up on the regular is a very trivial concern compared to *waves wildly at everything.* I’m still allowed to miss it.)